What is an Employee Identification Number?

 - Grab all the necessary information

-- Please apply for an EIN; it can be online or via mail or fax
+- Please apply for an EIN; it can be online, via mail, or via fax

-An EIN can be applied online, but only if your firm is in the U.S., An EIN is issued immediately when the online application is completed, and data is verified.
+An EIN can be applied for online, but only if your firm is in the U.S. An EIN is issued immediately after the online application is completed and data is verified.

 Also, See: Employer Identification Number (EIN)